denysaw/Bitmap/README.md

 [input](input) and [output](output) file examples are located in the project root folder.
 Input example file contains first test from the task and two bigger ones more.

 ## Testing the application
-For the unit-testing [jest](https://jestjs.io/) used.
+[Jest](https://jestjs.io/) was used for the unit-testing.

 Test suites are:
 - test the input from the task example
 - highload test (1000 x 182 x 182)

-To run the test simply:
+To run all tests simply:
 ```bash
 npm t
 ```